AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 - `Formant Shift:` Alters harmonic frequencies and changes the voice timbre without affecting the pitch

 - `Index:` This controls the accent of the voice model.
-In most cases, using Index on Realtime Voice Changer can add an autotune-like sound.
+In most cases, using Index on Realtime Voice Changer can add realism if you speak the language the model was trained in.
 If you have a heavy foreign accent, you may use this at a low rate.
-Beware, this increases CPU/GPU usage
+Beware, this increases CPU usage
 ***
 - `In.
 Sens:` microphone threshold, increasing this will cause less background noise to get picked up if it's a problem